What does a Sales Assistant do?

 - Potential for flexible working hours, including weekends and holidays.

-- Exposure to various products and industries.
+- Possibility to learn about various products and industries.

 - Cons: